Desmocerus palliatus

-Desmocerus palliatus, the elderberry borer, is a species of Cerambycidae that occurs in Eastern North America.
+Desmocerus palliatus, the eastern elderberry borer, is a species of Cerambycidae that occurs in Eastern North America.

 Description

 The adult is 17 to 26 mm, mostly a shimmering dark blue, and the bases of the elytra are yellow to yellow-red.
 It is likely a mimic of beetles in the family Lycidae, as is the moth Lycomorpha pholus found in the same area.

 Range and habitat

 It ranges from Oklahoma, central North America, to parts of the southern Appalachian Mountains.
 They tend to be more abundant in the northern part of its range.
 They can be seen in swampy areas and near streams that support their host plant.